ajcr/ajcr.github.io/_posts/2015-5-02-Basic-guide-to-einsum.md

 <img src="{{ site.baseurl }}/images/matrix_mul_full_and_reduce.png" "colour-pairs" style="width: 400px;"/>

+Note that with `np.einsum('ij,jk->ik', A, B)`, the function doesn't construct a 3D array and then sum, it just accumulates the sums into a 2D array.

 ## A glossary of simple operations

 That's really all you need to start using `einsum`.
-Knowing how to multiply different axes together and then how to sum the products, we can express a lot of different operations succinctly, especially when a lot of dimensions are involved.
-Because `einsum` allows broadcasting and doesn't build arrays with unnecessary dimensions when we want to sum over an axis, it can be more memory-efficient.
+Knowing how to multiply different axes together and then how to sum the products, we can express a lot of different operations succinctly.
+This allows us to generalise problems to higher-dimensions relatively easily.

 Below are two tables showing how `einsum` can stand in for various NumPy operations.
 It's useful to play about with these to get the hang of the notation.